akelmas/Concurrent-Traffic-Simulation/README.md

 This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, you have been developing a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-However, with increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection will therefore be equipped with a traffic light.
-In this project, you will build a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-Use your knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.

 ## Dependencies for Running Locally
 * cmake >= 2.8
   * All OSes: [click here for installation instructions](https://cmake.org/install/)